folio-org/ui-okapi-console/doc/running-a-complete-system.md

     * Request type: `request-response`
 * Click the **+** button to the right of the routing entry.
 (Another empty routing entry appears below the one you filled in.
 Ignore it.)
-* XXX Horrible temporary hack: for now, we also need to make a routing entry for POST to `/tenant`.
-See STRIPES-126.
 * Click the **Add module proxy** button below the routing entries.

 Now deploy the module locally to the running Okapi node: